 As schools hold pep rallies to motivate students for the latest round of standardized tests, California's education department has added to the testing mania, releasing rankings based on last spring's performance.

 Public school rankings, which are released each spring, range from 1 to 10, with 10 being the highest.
 The rankings are evenly distributed by school level; in other words, 10 percent of elementary schools in California earn a 1, and 10 percent earn a 10.

-In some districts -- including Albany, Castro Valley, Dublin, Pleasanton and Piedmont in Alameda County and Acalanes Union, Lafayette, Moraga and San Ramon in Contra Costa County -- every school was ranked in the top half of the statewide heap, with
+In some districts -- including Albany, Castro Valley, Dublin, Pleasanton and Piedmont in Alameda County and Acalanes Union, Lafayette, Moraga and San Ramon in Contra Costa County -- every school was ranked in the top half of the statewide heap, with a 6 or higher.

 In less affluent areas, the rankings weren't as strong, or as uniform.
 In Hayward every district-run school was ranked a 5 or below, while the city's two charter schools were ranked 9 and 6.